paphper/paper/readme.md

 ### Folder Structure

 #### /pages
-This is where all the pages for the site lives. `.html` and `.md` files are supported as pages.
+This is where all the pages for the site lives. `.html`, `.md` and [Blade](https://laravel.com/docs/7.x/blade) files are supported as pages.
 The folder structure of pages decides the routes.
 For example:
 - `pages/index.html` will be displayed at `/`
 - `pages/readme.md` will be displayed at `/readme`
 - `pages/posts/post.html` will be displayed at `/posts/post`
+- `pages/blade.blade.php` will be displayed at `/blade`

 #### /layouts
 This is where all the layouts for the site lives.
 Only html files are supported as layouts.